Patients & Visitors

 Timely and effective care in hospital emergency departments is essential for good patient outcomes.
 Delays before getting care in the emergency department can reduce the quality of care and increase risks and discomfort for patients with serious illnesses or injuries.
 Waiting times at different hospitals can vary widely, depending on the number of patients seen, staffing levels, efficiency, admitting procedures, or the availability of inpatient beds.

-Tristate Memorial Hospital, Washington State, and National Averages
+TriState Health, Washington State, and National Averages

 Comparative Results – WA State Average